-Nope: As we mentioned above, your Watch backup is intrinsically tied to your iPhone and its backup, so you can't send your Watch's data to your friend's iPhone.
+As we mentioned above, your Watch backup is primarily tied to your iPhone and its backup, so you can't send your Watch's data to your friend's iPhone.

 That said, there is a way to move Watch data from an old iPhone to a new one.
 If your new iPhone gets restored from your old iPhone's backup, you can reset your Watch from a backup when you re-pair it without a problem.

 How to back up your Apple Watch manually

 As mentioned above, there's no "Back up" button in the Watch app to manually sync your Apple Watch, mainly because you don't need it.
 But if you're upgrading to a new Apple Watch (or switching to a new iPhone) and want to make sure every last bit of data has been synced, you can do so by un-pairing your Apple Watch when both it and your iPhone are connected.
 This process will trigger one last sync with your iPhone before wiping your Apple Watch to factory defaults.

 Note: Because you can't use your current Apple Watch while it's unpaired from your iPhone, we recommend waiting until you have both your old and new iPhone (or old and new Apple Watch) in hand before starting this process.

 To do this, follow our steps for unpairing your Apple Watch: